Abortion in Omaha, NE

 - sedation options (medication to make the abortion more comfortable)

 Here's what you need to know about abortion services at this health center:

 Abortion Pill (Medication Abortion)

-If your last period was more than 9 weeks ago, read about our in-clinic abortion services below.
+If your last period was more than 11 weeks and 0 days ago, read about our in-clinic abortion services below.

 Abortion pill (medication abortion) services are available by appointment only.

 You will need to follow up within 1-2 weeks to make sure your abortion is complete and that you are well.
 In the unlikely event that you are still pregnant, you may need another dose of medication or to have an in-clinic abortion to end the pregnancy.

 After your abortion pill visit, you will need access to a telephone, transportation, and backup medical care available to you once you are home.

 In-clinic abortion is offered up to 16 weeks and 6 days after the start of your last menstrual period.
 If your last period was after 16 weeks and 6 days, we can still help.
 Call us for a referral list of health care providers in your area that offer other abortion services.

 In-clinic abortions are available by appointment only.